- Input: A connected undirected graph $G=(V,E)$

 - Definition 2

-- A treedepth decomposition of a connected graph $G=(V,E)$ is every rooted tree $T=(V,E_T)$ that can be obtained in the following recursive procedure.
+- A treedepth decomposition of a connected graph $G=(V,E)$ is a rooted tree $T=(V,E_T)$ that can be obtained in the following recursive procedure.
 If $G$ has one vertex, then $T=G$.
-Otherwise pick a vertex $v\in V$ as the root of $T$, build a treedepth decomposition of each connected component of $G-v$ and add all these decompositions to $T$ by joining their roots to $v$.
+Otherwise pick a vertex $v\in V$ as the root of $T$, build a treedepth decomposition of each connected component of $G-v$ and add each of these decompositions to $T$ by making its root adjacent to $v$.

-The depth of a tree is the maximum number of nodes in a root-vertex path in the tree.
+The depth of a tree is the maximum number of nodes in a root-leaf path in the tree.
 The treedepth of $G$ is a minimum depth of a treedepth decomposition of $G$.

 - Exact: Compute a treedepth decomposition of minimum depth.
 You have 30 minutes per instance.
-Contestants are ranked by number of instances solved and time required.
-Detailed ranking method TBA.
+Contestants are ranked by number of instances solved and time required as a tiebreaker.

 - Heuristic: Compute some treedepth decomposition of decent depth.
 You have 30 minutes per instance.
-Contestants are ranked by quality of results and time required.
-Detailed ranking method TBA.
+Contestants are ranked by the quality of their results.

 Appendix A: Input format (for both tracks)